fidelicura/epl/README.md

     },
 }

-// if-else alternative in match match (is_color) {
+// if-else alternative in match (if is_color is bool type) match (is_color) {
     print("Colored!");
 } else (is_enough_light) {